boolean-uk/boolean-uk-react-ebool/README.md

 Today you're practising building routes in a React app' by creating an [eCommerce app](./images/ebool.gif)!
 It will also test you, as you'll have to use everything you've learned so far!

+## Setup

+1. Fork this repository
+2. Clone the forked repository onto your local machines
+3. In the root directory, type `npm install`, which installs dependencies for the project
+4. Finally, type `npm run start`, which starts a development server that runs your website in the browser.
+That server will reload your website whenever you make any changes to source files

 ## Instructions

 - Start your json-server with `json-server --watch db/db.json -p 4000`